Principles of Total Quality Management & Eight Principles of TQM

 1. Toyota Production System (TPS): Toyota's renowned production system is a prime example of TQM in action.
 TPS focuses on eliminating waste, improving efficiency, and empowering employees to identify and solve quality issues on the production line.
 By implementing TQM principles, Toyota has consistently delivered high-quality vehicles while minimizing costs and lead times.

 2. Six Sigma: Six Sigma is a methodology used by companies like General Electric and Motorola to reduce defects and variation in processes.
-By applying statistical tools and rigorous analysis, organizations identify root causes of problems and implement solutions to achieve near-perfect quality levels.
+By applying statistical tools and rigorous analysis, organizations identify the root causes of problems and implement solutions to achieve near-perfect quality levels.
 Six Sigma emphasizes data-driven decision-making and continuous improvement to drive business success.

 3. Kaizen: Kaizen, meaning "continuous improvement" in Japanese, is a fundamental aspect of TQM.
 Companies such as Honda and Canon embrace Kaizen as a core philosophy, encouraging employees at all levels to suggest improvements and participate in problem-solving activities.
 Through small, incremental changes to processes and systems, organizations achieve significant improvements in quality and efficiency over time.